ethamCS/TravelSite/reports/sprint3.md

 ## Review

 ### Epics completed
+We were able to totally complete 4 out of the 5 epics that we planned for Sprint 3: Interoperability, Distances, Load Trip, and Trip Name.
+For Interoperability, we ensured that our client and server work with other team's clients and servers that support the same features as us.
+The Distances epic entailed implementing a protocol to get the distances between places in the Itinerary on the server side, and rendering the distance on the client.
+To complete the Load Trip epic, we implemented the ability for the user to upload a json or csv file that populates the Itinerary on our client.
+Finally, completing the Trip Name epic allowed a user to change the name of the trip that they are planning.

 ### Epics not completed
+The one epic that we planned but failed to complete was the Save Trip epic.
+We implemented the ability for the user to save a trip in the .json file format, but the specifications of the epic say that the user should be able to pick the file format.
+Unfortunately, we weren't able to complete that portion of the Save Trip epic.

 ## Retrospective

 ### Things that went well
+We feel that our team did very well for this sprint.
+We implemented a lot of new functionality while keeping our user interface sleek, intuitive, and clean.
+We also improved our Find API to execute database queries much faster than in the last sprint.
+We were able to complete almost all of the epics that we planned, and we feel that we have gotten proficient at planning and breaking tasks down into smaller tasks.

 ### Things we need to improve
+The biggest improvement that we need to make is ensuring that our test coverage stays high throughout the sprint.
+Ours dipped down below a point that we were happy with, so we had to focus solely on testing for a little bit.
+Thankfully we had already completed most of the planned epics, but we need to do a better job of keeping test coverage high during the whole sprint.

 ### One thing we will change next time
+We plan to write tests as we implement new functionality rather than after we add features.